pietdevaere/devae.re-projects/_posts/2013-04-24-final-countdown.markdown

 <b>— Grace Hopper —</b></blockquote>

 # Software
 The software is very simple.
-It reads out the RTC, calculates the remaining numer of days and then maps those value's to a position for the servo.
+It reads out the RTC, calculates the remaining number of days and then maps those value's to a position for the servo.
 The code is at the end of this post.

 ![the clock mounted](/projects/images/final2.jpg)
 ![the electronics](/projects/images/final4.jpg)